metasv/metasv-mvc-sdk-python/docs/BlockApi.md

-# metasv_mvc_client.BlockApi
+# mvcapi-sdk.BlockApi

-All URIs are relative to *https://api-mvc-testnet.metasv.com*
+All URIs are relative to *https://testnet.mvcapi.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------